filswan/swan/client/README.md

 #### sender

 - **offline_mode:** [true/false] Default false.
-If it is set to true, you will not be able to create Swan task on filswan.com, but you can still create CSVs and Car Files for sending deals.
+If it is set to true, you will not be able to create Swan task on filswan.com, but you can still create CSVs and Car Files for sending deals
 - **output_dir:** Output directory for saving generated Car files and CSVs

 - **public_deal:** [true/false] Whether deals in the tasks are public deals